 The five essential pillars of Mediation: Building Bridges and Resolving Conflicts

-4 days ago Kolkata Manish Chadda
+4 months ago Kolkata Manish Chadda

 Mediation, a conflict resolution method, offers a promising pathway amid discord.
 Its efficacy stems from its capacity to cultivate comprehension and collaboration rather than prolong conflict.
 Fundamental to this approach are the Five Pillars of Mediation, guiding principles essential for achieving constructive results and enduring agreements.